 I was drawn to the Connecticut Noyce MTL Program because I want to serve the diverse population of my school community to my highest ability.
 It is within this program I hope to continue to develop and advance more equitable teaching practices within math education, making a lasting impact on the students of HPS and other Alliance Districts.
 I am also thrilled to have the opportunity to grow as a teacher leader and mentor who can share such practices with new teachers, student teachers, and colleagues.

 Seven years ago, my heart landed in Killingly Intermediate School; six of those years, I taught seventh grade.
-This year I decided it was time for a change and moved to the eighth grade, where I teach eighth-grade math and one high school algebra class.
-I am an instructional coordinator for math at my school, which allows me to be able to reach all students in my school, through developing best practices among my colleagues.
+This year I decided it was time for a change and moved to Putnam High School.
 When not teaching you can find me in Maine, searching for sand dollars, or crafting with my Cricut.

 I love the creativity with teaching math, the constant need for new and different ways to introduce and enforce a topic.
 Each student sees math in a unique way, and it’s my job to see math through their lenses.
 Every day I am teaching math to my students, I am also learning math from my students.
 The excitement my students show when they understand a difficult concept or can share an experience that involves math is rewarding.

 I am eager to continue learning to provide high-quality mathematics practices to all my students.
 Being able to work with other teachers in Alliance Districts starts a conversation about what is working for them and what could work for the teachers at my school.
 By growing my professional learning community, I feel I can best support my students, colleagues, and find solutions to those struggling.
 Most importantly, I want to provide all students a safe learning environment that provides a variety of equitable learning opportunities that will encourage students to grow academically in all math classes.